XimeraProject/server/README.md

 If you are having trouble installing the canvas package and are on a Debian-based distribution, you can try `sudo apt-get install libcairo2-dev libjpeg-dev libgif-dev`

-You should install bower by running the following commands
+You should run gulp with the following commands

         node ./node_modules/bower/bin/bower install
         cd ./components/mathquill